David7ce/toolbox-installer/pkgs/list/more.md

 ## To add

+## Not added
+floorp
+stable-diffusion-webui

+---

-> To chatGPT, For these packages () make a JSON like this, if there is no package write null
+> To chatGPT, For these packages (meld gparted fastfetch zed) make a JSON like this, if there is no package write null

 "": {
-    "name": "7-Zip",
+    "name": "",
-    "category": "File-Man",
+    "category": "",
-    "subcategory": "compressor",
+    "subcategory": "",
     "package_manager": {
         "arch_aur": null,
         "arch_pacman": "",